 There comes some extent in a ukulele player’s journey where one should face head-on, with braveness and strength, that dreaded and difficult-to-play E major chord on the ukulele.
 We will try to show you easy ways how to play E major on the ukulele and master this difficult chord.

 By studying the E chord on the ukulele, you unlock an entirely new world of playing songs on the ukulele with essentially the most notable track using the E chord being Hey Soul Sister by Train.

 Don’t fear because together in this lesson we take a look at three of the very best methods to play the E major chord on the ukulele.
 We offer you three variations of E major and provide guidance, so you’ll be able to learn to play the E major and decide which one is best for you.

 Right here comes the excellent news, just like each chord there are a number of methods to play an E (otherwise referred to as chord inversions) and a few are simpler to fret than others.

-It’s a case of choosing the one that matches into what you’re playing and which chord you’re transitioning from.
-Right here’s 3 of them (there are more although)
+It’s a case of choosing the one that matches what you’re playing and which chord you’re transitioning from.
+Right here are 3 of them (there are more although)